wp-plugins/flickpress/readme.txt

 == Widget ==

 The widget just packages the template function in convenient widget form.
 To use it, activate it through the 'Plugins' menu in WordPress and add it to your sidebar through the 'Widgets' menu.
-It requires some things in the main plugin, so you'll need to have both activated or it will not work.
+It requires some things in the main plugin, so you'll need to have both activated.

 Just like with the template function, you may specify a class for the images, and text (such as HTML tags) to display before and after each image.
 Some tips: